3 stages of disengagement on cards, but commitment would be validated in two weeks

 As per the arrangement, both sides have moved 2 kilometres behind the PP14 area.
 It has been decided to have just 30 soldiers in makeshift tents.
 There would be 50 soldiers at the second perimeter, which is 1 kilometre away.

 The focus would now shift to the PP15 and PP17A-Gogra in the Hot Springs area.
 There are over 1,000 soldiers here from each side.
 While there has been some amount of disengagement in this area, there is nothing really much to speak about.
-The disengagement here would take some more time as both sides continues to talk.
+The disengagement here would take some more time as both sides continue to talk.
 The other area that would need massive disengagement is the Pangong Tso area.

 Since June 6, there have been 3 rounds of talks held between the military commanders of both sides.
 The next round of talks would be held on July 11, a source informed OneIndia.